 How much is tuition?

-Uncomputable is a free event, thanks to The Department of Media, Culture, and Communication at New York University and the School for Poetic Computation.
-If you’d like to make donation to this event, please contact us.
+Uncomputable is a free event, thanks to The Department of Media, Culture, and Communication at New York University, Data and Society Research Institute and the School for Poetic Computation.

 What is expected of me?